John Augustus Griswold: Early life

-Griswold was born on November 11, 1818 in Nassau, Rensselaer County, New York.
+Griswold was born on November 11, 1818, in Nassau, Rensselaer County, New York.
 He was the son of Chester Griswold.
 He was the only son born to his parents and he had one sister, who was married to Isaac B. Hart, Esq., of the firm of Hart, Lesley & Warren, in Troy.

 He was a member of the Griswold political family, his father the Hon.
 Chester Griswold filled several positions of public trust, serving a number of years as supervisor of Nassau, and was for three years (1823, 1831 and 1835) one of the members of the New York State Assembly representing the County of Rensselaer.
 His grandfather Simeon Griswold served as a five time member of the Massachusetts House of Representatives.

 Career

 Griswold was educated for commercial pursuits, and at the age of seventeen entered the iron and hardware house of Messrs.
 Hart, Lesley & Warren, in Troy.
 He remained at the firm for some time living in the family of his uncle, Maj.-Gen. John E. Wool there after engaging in business for himself in banking and iron works creating at the time, one of the largest and most successful establishments in the United States, known as the Albany and Rensselaer Iron and Steel Works, located in Troy.

 In 1857, Griswold became a large owner of the iron mills of Troy having been granted the U.S. Bessemer steel process patents important for expanding the Rensselaer Iron and Steel Works business.

 During the early part of the Civil War, Griswold built at his personal expense the first iron-clad Ericsson warship, the USS Monitor to combat the confederate converted frigate the Merrimac, which was subsequently defeated by the Monitor in a historic naval battle in 1862.
 Griswold was later involved in the production of other "Monitor" vessels, including the Dictator, Kaatskill, Lehigh, Montauk, Passaic, Patapsco, Puritan and Sangamon.

-Griswold assisted in raising the 30th New York Volunteer Infantry Regiment, 125th New York Volunteer Infantry Regiment, and 169th New York Volunteer Infantry; and personally raised the 21st Regiment New York Volunteer Cavalry "Griswold Light Cavalry".
+Griswold assisted in raising the 30th New York Volunteer Infantry Regiment, 125th New York Volunteer Infantry Regiment, and 169th New York Volunteer Infantry; and personally raised the 21st New York Cavalry Regiment, the "Griswold Light Cavalry".

 Public office

-He was elected Mayor of Troy, New York in 1855.
-He was President of the Troy and Lansingburgh Railroad, of the Troy and Cohoes Railroad and of the New Orleans, Mobile and Texas Railroad.
+He was elected mayor of Troy, New York, in 1855.
+He was president of the Troy and Lansingburgh Railroad, of the Troy and Cohoes Railroad and of the New Orleans, Mobile and Texas Railroad.